james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-2.md

 # 2.4 Parse the question

-To use the new `decode_name_simple` function along with the `FromBytes` trait we will need to introduce a new `DNSName` struct and implement `FromBytes` for it so it can be automatically added to any structs that include a `DNSName`:
+To use the new `decode_name_simple` function along with the `FromBytes` trait we will need to introduce a new `DNSName` struct and implement `FromBytes` for it so it can be used with the macro:

 ```
 struct DNSName {